Raunit2025/SmartQA/README.md

 5.  **Summarize Questions (Host):** As the host, a "Summarize Questions with AI" button will be visible.
 Clicking this will send all current questions to the Gemini API for summarization, and the generated top questions will be displayed.
 6.  **Delete Questions (Host):** The host also has the ability to delete individual questions from the list.

-## License

-This project is licensed under the ISC License.
-See the `LICENSE` file in the root of the repository for full details.